justin-ardini/adventofcode2019/README.md

 # adventofcode2019

-TypeScript solutions to Advent of Code 2019.
+TypeScript solutions to Advent of Code 2019, with minimal use of external libraries.

 | Day | Part 1 Time | Part 1 Rank | Part 2 Time | Part 2 Rank |